HackYourFuture/Assignments/test-runner/README.md

 <!-- prettier-ignore -->
 Folder | Description |
 ------ | ----------- |
-`<module>/Week𝑛/homework` | Example: `1-JavaScript/Week3/homework`<br><br>The JavaScript file representing the exercise must named `<exercise-name>.js` and placed in this folder.
+`<module>/Week𝑛/assignments` | Example: `1-JavaScript/Week3/assignments`<br><br>The JavaScript file representing the exercise must named `<exercise-name>.js` and placed in this folder.
 However, if the exercise consists of multiple files (e.g. a browser-based exercise) then these files must be placed in a _folder_ named `<exercise-name>`.
 In this case, the main JavaScript file must be called `index.js`.<br><br>There can be multiple exercises per _Week𝑛_ folder.
 `<module>/Week𝑛/unit-tests` | This folder contains the unit test JavaScript files.
 The JavaScript file containing the unit test(s) for ab exercise must named `<exercise-name>.test.js`.
 Unit test files are optional.
 If not provided, the unit test step of the test runner is skipped.
 `<module>/Week𝑛/test-reports` | This folder will hold the test reports.
-`<module>/Week𝑛/@homework` | This folder (notice the leading `@`-sign in the name) is only used during development and maintenance of this repo.
+`<module>/Week𝑛/@assignments` | This folder (notice the leading `@`-sign in the name) is only used during development and maintenance of this repo.
 Working solutions to exercises can be placed in this folder to test the "happy" path of the unit tests.
-A `@homework` folder is used in place of a regular `homework` folder when a unit test is run with the command: `npm run testalt`.
+A `@assignments` folder is used in place of a regular `assignments` folder when a unit test is run with the command: `npm run testalt`.

 ## Linting